Ard3ny/ard3ny.github.io/_posts/2023-06-18-Speedup-gerrit-ldap-login-time copy.md

 8417 test1
 ```

-Try to get this number as low as possible by creating smallest list of information possible (number of users, groups etc.)
+Try to get this number as low as possible by creating the smallest list of information possible (number of users, groups etc.)

 In some cloud provider cases like, Google workspace, you can select which Users, groups, OUs you want to include.

-Maybe you dont need the whole company and all of the OUs, maybe you can have a group which contains all the necessary users.
+Maybe you dont need the whole company and all of the OUs, maybe you can have a group that contains all the necessary users.
 Start by cutting the these output informations first , which will help with the traffic and CLoud Provider (google workspace) site of things